How is Property Divided when Spouses Separate or Divorce?

 Family Property vs Excluded Property

 Property that is considered “family property” includes real spouse that has a property and personal property that is owned by at least one spouse.
-A beneficial interest in property as of the date the spouses separate is also counted towards family property.
+A beneficial interest in property as of the date the spouses separate is also counted towards family property for child support.

 Family property includes, but is not limited to, interests in businesses, monies, shares, trusts, or any entitlements under a pension plan or retirement savings plan.